VirginiaMajuelos/re-stuff/README.md

 | `/products/chat`                       | GET       | Reading all chats in user |
 | `/products/chat`                       | POST      | Chat between users        |
 | `xxxxxxxxxxxxxx`                       | xxxx      | xxxxxxxxxxxxxxxxxxxxx     |

+## Aditional info:
+This project has been developed by Eunice Santiago y Virginia Majuelos as the final project of Ironhack's Web Development Bootcamp and it has been created in two weeks.